Preparing for colonoscopy

 For all diabetes medications (metformin, gliptins, gliclazide, SGLT2 inhibitors, insulin):

-Do not take diabetes medications on the day of the test unless instructed
+• Do not take these or other diabetes medications on the day of the test unless specifically instructed ( occasionally Dr Samuel may give instructions to use insulin before or tablets on waking after the procedure)

 SGLT2 inhibitors (dapagliflozin [Forxiga®], empagliflozin [Jardiance®], ertugliflozin [Steglatro®] and combinations such as Xigduo®, Jardiamet®, Segluromet®, Glyxambi®, Qtern®, Steglujan®)